Channels

 This concept is the basis of acupuncture, in which the needles are used at the source of the interruption (or a specifically effective point elsewhere) to return the qi to its normal course and so return the body to the balance of health.

 In fact, even a brief list of Chinese systems and practices that involve qi would take up many pages, as it is so intrinsic to the overall Chinese way of thinking.
-Martial arts, meditation, philosophy (probably not online slots)…all of the various subgroups and interrelation of these disciplines depend upon an understanding of qi.
+Martial arts, meditation, philosophy…all of the various subgroups and interrelation of these disciplines depend upon an understanding of qi.

 The most significant channels are called the “twelve standard meridians” and the “eight extraordinary meridians”.
 The twelve standard meridians are generally associated with specific organs, and are split between “hand” and “foot” channels.
 The eight extraordinary meridians are not associated with specific internal organs but are “vessels” that store qi (you could also refer to them as batteries).